 Surfing at nearby Playa Grande is Montezuma’s biggest claim to fame.
 Although it’s not the best surf spot in Costa Rica, the town’s über-cool atmosphere draws in legions of fans.
 Many visitors are just as happy to take to the interior or laze around than prop themselves on a board.

 The town’s sleepy exterior by day belies a raucous nighttime party atmosphere.
 Both locals and visitors flood into Montezuma’s upbeat bars and clubs with gusto to recover from the adventures of the day.

 Where to stay

-Like many of the best places to visit in Costa Rica, accommodations in Montezuma book up months ahead of time.
-There isn’t a lot of selection in the budget or luxury categories with most hotels and guesthouses falling in the mid-range.
+Like other popular towns in Costa Rica, accommodations in Montezuma book up months ahead of time.
+There isn’t a lot of selection in the budget or luxury categories.
+Most hotels and guesthouses here fall in the mid-range.

-By air: Tambor (TMU), the closest airport to Montezuma, offers only domestic flights.
+By air: Tambor (TMU) is the closest airport to Montezuma, but offers only domestic flights.
 For international flights, you’ll have to fly to San José (SJO) and continue to Montezuma overland.

-By bus/ferry: From San José the quickest route to Montezuma is via Jacó (2h30; $3).
+By bus/ferry: From San José, the quickest route to Montezuma is via Jacó (2h30; $3).
 There’s a ferry crossing to Montezuma at Jacó (1h; $40).
-Even though the distances seem short as-the-crow-flies, getting to Montezuma from elsewhere on the Nicoya Peninsula isn’t as easy as it would appear.
-Without your own car or a private driver, expect short distances here to take awhile!
+Even though the distances seem short as the crow flies, getting to Montezuma from elsewhere on the Nicoya Peninsula isn’t as easy as it would appear.
+Without your own car or a private driver, expect short distances here to take a while![/makebox]

 - Need peace and quiet?
 Hit up the tranquility of Drake Bay and Corcovado National Park.